-1 Foreign pursuit of the local market
+Foreign pursuit of the local market

-If a foreign designer or contractor wanted to set up an operation to pursue the local market, what are the key concerns they should consider before taking such a step?
+1 If a foreign designer or contractor wanted to set up an operation to pursue the local market what are the key concerns they should consider before taking such a step?

-A foreign designer or contractor must be aware of a number of key matters governed by the Organisation of Foreign Capital Investment Law (Law No. 13 of 2000), the Law Regulating the Entry and Exit of the Expatriate in Qatar and their Residence and Sponsorship (Law No. 4 of 2009), the Labour Law (Law No. 14 of 2004), the Income Tax Law (Law No. 21 of 2009), the Commercial Companies Law (Law No. 5 of 2002) and the Law Regulating the Practice of Engineering Professions (Law No. 19 of 2005).
-In particular, a foreign company needs to be licensed and enter into a joint venture with a Qatari national (natural or legal person) if it wishes to conduct business in Qatar.
-Generally, the Qatari national (natural or legal person) will need to own at least 51 per cent of the joint venture's capital, although there are numerous exceptions to this requirement and specific advice should be obtained about particular circumstances.
-The parties are also free to agree to share profits on a different basis.
+A foreign designer or contractor must be aware of a number of key matters governed by the Organisation of Foreign Capital Investment Law (Law No. 13 of 2000), the Law Regulating the Entry and Exit of the Expatriate in Qatar and their Residence and Sponsorship (Law No. 4 of 2009), the Labour Law (Law No. 14 of 2004), the Income Tax Law (Law No. 21 of 2009), the Commercial Companies Law (Law No. 11 of 2015) and the Law Regulating the Practice of Engineering Professions (Law No. 19 of 2005) and its Executive Regulations (Decision No. 1 of 2006).
+In particular, a foreign company needs to be licensed and establish either a local engineering 'office' or an international engineering 'office' or a foreign branch.
+See question 2 for further details.

-2 Licensing procedures
+Licensing procedures

-Must foreign designers and contractors be licensed locally to work and, if so, what are the consequences of working without a license?
+Must foreign designers and contractors be licensed locally to work and, if so, what are the consequences of working without a licence?

 Foreign companies intending to perform design or construction work in Qatar will usually need to be licensed.
-Engineering work, which includes architectural services and various branches of engineering, is subject to the Law Regulating the Practice of Engineering Professions (Law No. 19 of 2005) (the Engineering Professions Law).
+Engineering work, which includes architectural services and various branches of engineering, is subject to the Law Regulating the Practice of Engineering Professions and its Executive Regulations.

+The Engineering Professions Law sets out three options for conducting business in Qatar.

+The first option is to enter into a local engineering office in the form of an unincorporated joint venture with a Qatari national (natural or legal person), in which the Qatari national must have at least a 51 per cent stake.
+Such a joint venture also has to be licensed by, and registered with, the Ministry of Municipality and Urban Planning and registered at the Local Engineering Offices Register at said Ministry.

-The Engineering Professions Law sets out two options for conducting business in Qatar.
-The first option is to enter into an incorporated joint venture with a Qatari national (natural or legal person).
-The second option is to establish an international branch office, which would be fully owned by the foreign contractor or designer.
-Either the incorporated joint venture or the international branch office must be registered with the relevant governmental authorities, must register all its engineers in the register of the Urban Planning and Development Authority and must hold an engineering licence in Qatar.
-However, a licensing exemption may be requested by an international engineering office under article 3 of the Foreign Capital Investment Law, in the event it has been awarded a contract in Qatar to render a service of public interest.
-The law does not define what type of contracts are to be understood to be of public interest, and leaves it to the Minister of Municipalities and Urban Planning to decide on a case-by-case basis whether contracts are of public interest.
+The second option is to establish an international engineering office licensed by the Ministry of Municipality and Urban Planning and registered at the International Engineering Offices Register at said Ministry, which is fully owned by the foreign contractor or designer.

+Both local and international offices must register all their engineers in the engineers' register of the Ministry of Municipality and Urban Planning, and must hold an engineering licence in Qatar.

+The third option is to seek a licensing exemption for the establishment of a branch in Qatar under article 3 of the Foreign Capital Investment Law, which is available to foreign contractors or designers who have been awarded a contract in Qatar to render a service of public interest.
+The law does not define what type of contracts can be considered to be of public interest, and leaves it to the minister of municipality and urban planning to decide on a case-by-case basis whether contracts meet the requirement.
+It is to be noted that under this option, no licence is required from, and no registration is required at, the Ministry of Municipality and Urban Planning.